tonivanhala/zolaongcp.com/README.md

 This site is built with [Zola](https://www.getzola.org/) and [Serene](https://github.com/isunjn/serene) theme.
 Github workflow deploys the site to Google Cloud Storage using Terraform.

+> [!NOTE]
+> Github workflow for this respository has been disabled.
+This site is now coupled with my main personal site
+> [vanhala.org](https://vanhala.org), which uses a similar setup.
+The instructions below are still valid for
+> deploying your own site.

 ## How to deploy your own site with custom domain

 ### Prerequisities